ayezinhtun/1cng-protal-user-guide/docs/Networks/Guides For Apache CloudStack/Public IP Address.md

 ### <span style={{ color: '#003366' }}>Conclusion</span>

-By following this guide, you can effectively manage Public IPs in Stack Console — whether it’s assigning IPs, applying firewall rules, configuring port forwarding, or enabling VPN access.
+By following this guide, you can effectively manage Public IPs in 1CNG — whether it’s assigning IPs, applying firewall rules, configuring port forwarding, or enabling VPN access.
 These options help ensure your virtual infrastructure is accessible and secure.